 05 of 06

 Removing the Pin from Knot

-Here comes the tricky part.
+This is the tricky part.
 Keep the knot up against the bead while you slip the pin out.
 Then take the pin and hold it on top of the cord and up against the knot.
 Pull the cord with one hand, and push the knot against the bead using the pin in your other hand.
-(Hopefully, you’re not trying to chew gum and rub your stomach too.)

-An alternative method is to – instead of pushing with the pin – use your fingers to push the knot further up against the bead.
+An alternative method is that instead of pushing with the pin you use your fingers to push the knot further up against the bead.